hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 The use of rustisms like that overcomplicates the configuration reference and affects the user experience.
-Further, it doesn't actually provide any extra information to a user familiar with Rust, as environment variables and JSON values cannot be `None` due to being strictly typed and null-able regardless of whether the type specifies `Option`.
+Further, it doesn't actually provide any extra information to a user familiar with Rust, as environment variables and JSON values cannot be `None` due to being stringly typed and null-able regardless of whether the type specifies `Option`.

 ### Unhelpful Error Messages